pkmn/engine/src/lib/gen1/README.md

 of their effects but instead due to **global issues** related to fundamental mechanics.
 For example, Pokémon Showdown's tracking of `wDamage` (`battle.last_damage` in the pkmn engine) is incorrect as it confuses its `Pokemon.lastDamage` field with the `Battle.lastDamage` field its Counter / Substitute / Bide implementations rely on.
-The main consequences are that `Battle.lastDamage` does not get zeroed appropriately at the beginning of executing a move (`Pokemon.lastDamage` is zeroed instead) and that draining moves' impact on last damage gets ignored.

 - `Battle.lastDamage` (Counter)
-  - updated in `spreadDamage` for non-recoil/**drain**/status moves
+  - updated in `spreadDamage` for non-status moves
   - zeroed in `useMove` after `tryMoveHit`
   - used by Counter to determine success and damage
 - `Pokemon.lastDamage` (Substitute)